Tonster01/CatalanLearning-/page2.md

 <body>
-<h1 style="color:Tomato;">This is dedicated to Multimedia assignment</h1>
+<h1 style="color:Tomato;">Key Vocabulary</h1>

-<p style="color:DodgerBlue;">Click on the below link which will open a new tab for you automatically.
-This will send you to a Youtube video which I made in order to teach the correct pronounciation.</p>
+<h4 style="color:DodgerBlue;">Click on the below link which will open a new tab for you automatically.
+This will send you to a Youtube video which I made in order to teach the correct pronounciation.</h4>

 <a href="https://youtu.be/GeLMMpw59D4" target="_blank">Buildings in Catalan and how to pronounce them</a>